-Easy Sausage Curry | These curried sausages with mashed potatoes is a classic kind of dish, a one-pot comfort food dream with savory sausages, a rich curry gravy, and lightly cooked vegetables.
-I like to serve this sausage curry for dinner over mashed potatoes but it would be just as good over rice or noodles.
+Easy Sausage Curry | These curried sausages with mashed potatoes are a classic kind of dish, a one-pot comfort food dream with savory sausages, a rich curry gravy, and lightly cooked vegetables, sure to please the whole family.

-This sausage curry might look and feel like a bit of a retro kind of recipe but trust me, it's homey, delicious and very easy to make - the cooking time is only twenty minutes!
+This sausage curry might look and feel like a bit of a retro kind of recipe but trust me, it's homey, delicious, and very easy to make - the cooking time is only twenty minutes!

 Plus you can double up on the vegetables and skip the sausage if you're cutting back on your budget or eating less or no meat.
-I like to add in red bell pepper when I'm skipping the sausage in this recipe.
+I like to add red bell pepper when I'm skipping the sausage in this recipe.

 Ingredients